Martin Defense Group: Company history

-Martin Kao joined Navatek as CFO in the late 2000's, and in 2012 took over the company.
+Martin Kao joined Navatek as CFO in the late 2000's, and in 2019 took over the company.
+Loui sold the company to Kao and gave him most of the company's shares in 2019.

 Navatek changed its name to Martin Defense Group in September 2020.
 An indictment against Kao was unsealed on 30 September 2020.
 Kao was charged with bank fraud and money laundering related to the CARES Act.
 In November 2020, Kao stepped down, with Daniel J. Brunk taking over.
+In September 2022 Kao pleaded guilty to bank fraud and money laundering in a plea agreement with federal prosecutors.
+Kao's sentencing was scheduled for January 2023.
+However, in January, Kao faced a new federal bank fraud charge.
+He pleaded not guilty.
+In 2022, ownership of Navatek reverted back to Loui.
+Loui has renamed the company "PacMar Technologies".